Return to Library Home Page

 Disease and Pests: Root rot in chronically wet soils.

-Additional comments: Sugar bush is a serviceable large shrub for native style plantings.
-Plant it in an area without adequate space and it will not perform well when in turn it needs to be pruned regularly.
+Additional comments: Sugar bush is a serviceable large shrub for native-style plantings.
+It looks best when irrigated as needed and otherwise left alone.
+Plant it in an area without adequate space for it to grow to full size and it will not perform well when in turn it needs to be pruned regularly.